 Our race permits and the future of the race depend on our positive interaction with the environment and communities through which we run.
 Any runner found to have crew violating this will be subject to the rule violation procedure.

 NOTE: Please also ask your supporters to meet you only at the designated crew locations.
 The reason for restricting access to certain points, is predominantly parking and noise limitation, hence supporting is as much of an issue in sensitive areas as crewing.

 Yes.
 Runners need to leave a different drop bag for each aid station (Washington, Housedean Farm, Finish).
 Each bag will be transported to the aid station listed and then the finish only.
 The exception is your finish line bag which will go directly from the start to the finish.

-Maximum size is 30cm x 20cm x 20cm or the size of a shoe box/ small backpack/ drawstring bag.
+Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box for any one aid station.
 Your finish line bag can be bigger than this but please keep the size to a minimum, no suitcases.

 Your drop bags will be taken to the finish for 8am onwards on the Sunday, they may be available before but this cannot be guaranteed.
 They must be collected by 12 noon from the finish otherwise they will be disposed of after that time.

 Carrying a map is not mandatory but it is strongly recommended.
 We recommend the Harveys Map which is concise, easy to read and waterproof and is available here.

 There will be toilets at the start and at the finish line and further toilets at QECP, Cocking, Washington, Housedean, Alfriston and Jevington aid stations.